Collect Hiking Badges

 NEW!
 Our red apple end-to-end badge has retired.
 Add to your badge collection with the new green apple end-to-end badge.
 Independent hikers can earn the Beaver Valley Apple End-to-End badge by keeping a log of their hikes as they walk the entire length of the white-blazed main trail (117.0 km) in the Beaver Valley section of the Bruce Trail.
 Maps 24-28.

-The Beaver Valley End-to-End badge (right) is awarded to registered participants who complete the biennial Beaver Valley End-to-End event held over two weekends around Labour Day.
-The registration fee includes transportation, refreshments and the End-to-End badge.
+The Beaver Valley End-to-End badge (right) is awarded to registered participants who complete the now annual Beaver Valley End-to-End event held over the last weekend of August and the Labour Day weekend.
+See photos from our 2019 End-to-End event.

 Falling Water Trail Badges